-Giving a new biodiversity function to an already existing object so as not to summon new budgets or new needs has been one of the keys to the development of the Refuge bench.
-If the idea may seem simple at first, it would have taken almost two and a half years of development and prototyping to arrive at a device that is consistent at all levels: a real challenge!
+Giving a new function of biodiversity to an already existing object so as not to call for new budgets or new needs has been one of the keys to the development of the Refuge bench.
+If the idea may seem simple at first glance, it took almost two and a half years of development and prototyping to arrive at a device that is consistent at all levels: a real challenge!

 What is the Refuge bench?